Today I’m sharing a top list of resources for writers, especially those who are struggling to earn money.

 5 Free Writing Job Boards

-5 Valuable Books on Earning Money from Writing
+5 Top Books on Earning Money from Writing

 I’ve sprinkled specific podcast episodes of value throughout this post.
 Here are a few of some of my favorite podcasts and hosts (that haven’t already been mentioned):

-As I mentioned at the start of this post, bookmark (clip or pocket) this list and tackle it strategically.
+As I mentioned at the start of this post, bookmark (save this to Pinterest, clip or pocket) this list and tackle it strategically.
 Not everything will appeal to you.
 What’s most important is that you take action on the ideas that do resonate.
 Don’t just consume, implement.

 There’s no reason for writers (yes, that includes you) to not be earning enough from our work.